-Level

-Put an X in front of the reason you are appealing.

-I have been placed on TROY ESL probation, but I think I should not be on probation.

-I am on probation and did not pass my level.
-However, I think I should be allowed to continue to study TROY ESL at Troy University.
+Name ID Date Level Put an n X in front of the reason you are appea aling.
+I have been placed on TROY ESL proba ation, but I think I s should not be on probation. ${\rm L}$ I am on probation and did not pass mastudy TROY ESL at Troy University. y level and being d lismissed.
+However, I think I should be allowed to • SPECIFIC about how you will improve your specific things you will do to improve your grade: -

-Please write your reasons below.